Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 ### Intelligence Question

-Can an unidentified naval contact be classified and attributed when AIS information is unavailable and the EO image is affected by atmospheric degradation?
+What vessel classification can be supported from degraded EO imagery when no directly correlated public AIS identity is available?

 ![Unknown Naval Contact — Satellite Vessel Intelligence](assets/case-studies/Naval-vessel.png)